Thunderblok/thunderline/THUNDERLINE_DOMAIN_CATALOG.md

 1. Any new edge requires DIP Issue + justification.
 2. △ edges must not introduce compile-time struct dependencies (use events or defined public actions).
 3. Escalate to Reactor if chatter on a △ edge exceeds 5 events/min sustained.
+ 4. Optimization (VIM) adaptors MUST treat domains as data suppliers only; no reverse coupling from solver to raw domain structs (only via published results or actions).

 ---